The Big Four Languages revisited

 Python and Java haven’t experienced any big changes.
 Actually, Python is on track to being number one in the Big Four, a spot currently held by the JavaScript + TypeScript duo.
 Recent developments in generative AI likely cemented its place as the go-to language for the next generation of applications, given its strong presence in machine learning and data science.
 As for the Java ecosystem, it successfully modernized by making Java 17 (2021) its most widely deployed LTS version and by shifting away from the Oracle JDK due to recent licensing restrictions.

 What about languages outside of the Big Four?
 Last time I wrote about the “Small Four” as the languages that keep programming interesting.
-Now I view the Small Four as languages both utilitarian and foundational: SQL, shell, C, Lisp.
+Now I view the Small Four as languages both utilitarian and foundational: C, Lisp, SQL, shell.
 These four were always good to know and will likely be useful in future decades.
-On the contemporary side, I’m surprised WebAssembly hasn’t had a major impact yet - I expected many generic libraries as WASM modules at this point (likely written in Rust).
+On the modern side, I’m surprised WebAssembly hasn’t had a major impact yet - I expected many generic libraries as WASM modules at this point (likely written in Rust).
 The promising alternative languages of four years ago - Kotlin, Swift, and Dart - are stalling out.
 Zig seems interesting, though time will tell if it will stick around.

 The Big Four looks the same four years later, but it won’t stay that way.
 Though the gravity of the Big Four has only increased in recent years, it will continue to evolve.
 So what’s likely to change?
 Python could replace JavaScript as #1 soon and Rust could replace Go as #4 in the long term.
 The Big Four will shuffle around, though it will remain the core of commercial software development for years to come.